 Lewin’s Model 2 study, however, did not include the results from 277 participating physician group practices; it included the results from hospitals only.
 For Signature as a BPCI Classic participant as well as the >50 physician groups that Signature manages in BPCI Classic, the results are much more promising.
 Over the 2015 performance period, the physician groups working with Signature achieved average CMS claims-based cost savings of $3,214 for elective lower-extremity joint replacements, or 15% per episode, compared with the 2009–2012 historic baseline period.
 Substantial reductions in post-acute adverse events were achieved as well, with improved quality outcomes.

 As participants gained experience in managing bundles, savings and quality further improved.
-For the 2016 performance period, for example, average CMS claims-based post-acute costs for elective lower-extremity joint replacements were reduced by $5,381 (37.5%) per episode compared with the 2009–2012 baseline.
+For the 2016 performance period, for example, average CMS claims-based post-acute costs for elective lower-extremity joint replacements were reduced to $5,381, a reduction of 37.5% per episode compared with the 2009–2012 baseline.
 Adverse outcomes similarly declined across the spectrum of events, ranging from a 23% reduction in acute myocardial infarction within 7 days of surgery to a 72% reduction in pulmonary embolism during the initial acute care stay.

 We have found four common and strategic elements that drive physician groups to embrace bundled payments: (1) physician engagement, (2) care coordination, (3) data analytics, and (4) patient optimization.